RJDowding/Backup-Daemon/README.md

-A serverside minecraft backup daemon built purely in Swift.
+A serverside backup daemon built purely in Swift.